esam191/Rummy-O-Game/README.md

 * List of Requirements.pdf - contains a tabular list of requirements in a priority order (highest to lowest).
 * Use case diagram.pdf - specifies the expected behavior and not the method of making it happen.

+##### - Design
+The Design folder contains all the design artifacts of the RummyO game.
+It includes the following files:
+* UML Class.pdf - class diagram provides us with the structure of the game by showing the relationship among objects.
+* UML Sequence diagram.pdf - shows the functionality of the game
+* design_review_checklist.doc - inspects on the completeness and correctness, consistency and traceability of our design

 ##### - test cases
+The test case folder contain all the diffferent type of test of teh RummyO game.
+It include the following files:
+* Unit and Integration tets.pdf/.md - In this file there are list of all the tets cases and the expected results of the test cases.
+* Test case report.pdf - shows the result of the test cases bases of the test of the RummyO game and how the game meets the Use Cases criteria.

 ##### - prototype demo
 This pdf contains images on how our prototype looks when it runs.